 The other requirement is that you will need to put a $100,000 deposit into a bank in Dominica.
 The good thing is that you can actually use that money while you are in the country, so it’s not like it’s locked up.
 But you do need to have the initial deposit at the time of applying.

 If you meet that condition of spending three months a year in Dominica, keeping the business investment active, and having the money deposited in a Dominican bank when you arrive, you’ll be able to qualify for citizenship by naturalization after just two years.

 What Is Your Best Option?

-If you consider the numbers, then the donation option comes out a clear winner if you’re a solo applicant.
+If you’re just looking for a quick, relatively simple and cheap option, the donation option comes out a clear winner for a solo applicant.

 That said, an individual who runs a cash flow business, for instance, may be looking to park a few hundred thousand dollars somewhere.